-The farm-raising of mink was pioneered in the USA more than 150 years ago, during the Civil War, at Lake Casadacka, New York.
+The farming of mink was pioneered in the USA more than 150 years ago, during the Civil War, at Lake Casadacka, New York.
 The first attempts to raise mink in Canada were recorded in the 1870s, by the Patterson Brothers, in Richmond Hill, Ontario.

 American mink (the species both raised on farms and found in the wild in North America) are classified as Mustela vison or Neovison vison.